The Certification of Proficiency In Assaying Examination

 - Samples of suitably prepared concentrates, ores, furnace products and other min eral processing product or by-products containing from trace level to high percentage concentrations of any of the following elements: aluminum, antimony, arsenic, barium, bismuth, cadmium calcium, chromium, cobalt, copper, iron, lead, magnesium, manganese, mercury, molybdenum, nickel, phosphorus, potassium? silicon, sodium, sulphur, tellurium, tin, tungsten, uranium and zinc.

 Furthermore candidates are required to be able to:

-- Qualitatively analyze several samples of ores, mineralprocessing products including waste and any other media (Use of instruments is NOT allowed for this part of the examination.)
-Use of instrumentation is prohibited so as to test candidate’s understanding of separation scheme of ion/molecule to chemical equilibrium principles as related to this type of analysis.
+- Qualitatively analyze, without the use of any instruments, in a given acidic solution for several elements.
+For this the use of multi-element instrumentation is prohibited so as to test candidate’s understanding of separation scheme of ion/molecule to chemical equilibrium principles as related to this type of analysis.

 - Make mineralogical determinations by physical means, of a number of the common minerals and rocks.
 The only equipment allowed is a magnet, knife, streak plate, hand lens and dilute acid.

 - Follow a standard procedure to operate the analytical instrument in a safe manner, collect suitable data, evaluate the reliability of the collected data, and report results in an appropriate form made available by the invigilator.

 - Candidate must use personal laboratory safety equipment (lab coat, safety glasses, disposable gloves etc) when present in a laboratory.
 In addition; must demonstrate safe working practices in the handling, use, and storage of laboratory chemicals and compressed gasses, be knowledgeable and comply with local regulatory requirements, and be able to immediately apply correct emergency procedures in the event of an accident.